 A rainy, foggy start this morning.
-About a half-hour into the trip, we noticed a pickup truck way down in the grass and mud, about 30 feet below the road level and about 75 feet from the road.
-The elderly driver had apparently fallen asleep at 5:30am and driven straight off the road and down the embankment.
+About a half-hour into the trip, we noticed a pickup truck way down in the grass and mud, about 30 feet below the road level and about 75-100 feet from the road.
+The elderly driver had apparently fallen asleep at 5:30am and had driven straight off the road and down the embankment into a level field.
 At least he picked a smooth place to exit the road.
 He said he was not injured at all, and had plenty of food and water.
 We said we would send help from the next town.
-That next town would be Watson Lake, nearly 150 miles away.
-We spotted a Canadian Mountie (not on a horse, but in a new Ford Explorer) and gave him all of the details.
-The guy surely had a long wait for help.
+Little did we know that the next town would be 150 miles away in Watson Lake.

 This big guy was making his way back to the herd.